-Since I neglected to write up Part 3 at this semester’s halfway mark, you get a novel of a wrap up of my second term of library school.
+Since I neglected to do a write up at this semester’s halfway mark, you get a novel of a wrap up of my second term of library school.

 I really enjoyed the five classes I took this term.
 After getting through the five required intro classes, I was more than ready to dig into more focused topics in Special Libraries, Archival Description, Information Policy, Archival Administration, and Information Literacy.